-In response to COVID-19 pandemic, globally, governments had to take a variety of extensive actions to contain the spread of the virus including quarantines, stay-at-home orders, travel restrictions, reduced operations or closures of businesses, schools and government agencies and legislative or regulatory actions to address health or pandemic related concerns.
-The spread of the virus and the measures to contain it has disrupted the world economies and presented extraordinary challenges to businesses, communities, workforces and markets.
+In response to the COVID-19 pandemic, globally, governments had to take a variety of extensive actions to contain the spread of the virus including quarantines, stay-at-home orders, travel restrictions, reduced operations or closures of businesses, schools and government agencies and legislative or regulatory actions to address health or pandemic related concerns.
+The spread of the virus and the measures to contain it has disrupted the world economies and presented extraordinary challenges to businesses, communities, workforces and markets in the past year.